garekdyszel/analogEEnotes/README.md

 An in-progress LaTeX repository of all my notes for my bachelor's degree in electrical engineering, focusing on analog design.
 There's also a photonics class or two in there, too.
-It aims to be as comprehensive as possible.
+It aims to be as concise as possible.
 It's kind of like Evan Chen's [Napkin](https://web.evanchen.cc/napkin.html) for math.
 Except it's for electrical engineering.
+If you want a more comprehensive view of the stuff I wrote down in here, check out another project Jordan Edmunds and I are working on: [Learn Electrical Engineering](https://www.learnelectricalengineering.com/).

 Prerequisites that I don't cover in this notepack: